The Royal British Legion

 Information

-The Lyon Branch was founded in September 1994 on the 50th Anniversary of the official liberation of the city.
+The Lyon Liberation Branch was founded in September 1994 on the 50th anniversary of the official liberation of the city.

-The Honorary Vice President, Anthony Brooks DSO MC, who led the Special Operations Executive PIMENTO circuit from the city organised the first Anglo-American action in the city centre, the day before the French army entered.
+Anthony Brooks DSO MC had led the Special Operations Executive PIMENTO circuit from Lyon and organised the first Anglo-American action in the city centre, the day before the French army entered, on 3 September 1945.

 The Branch covers both the Rhone-Alpes and Bourgogne Regions with activities and members from North of Dijon to Valence in the South and from the edge of the Auvergne to the Swiss border.

-Regular activities of the Lyon Branch include ceremonies at the two major Commonwealth War Graves sites in Lyon, participation in ceremonies on Resistance Day, the Liberation of Lyon parade and ceremonies on 11th November.
-Additionally, the branch is involved in events at the Special Air Service Brigade memorial and various ceremonies related to special forces actions in World War II.
-The branch also runs a scheme for annual visits by members to isolated Commonwealth war graves, mainly of airmen, to place a poppy cross.
+Remembrance - Officers and Members regularly attend ceremonies including those at the two major Commonwealth War Graves sites in Lyon, participate in ceremonies on Resistance Day, the Liberation of Lyon parade and ceremonies on 11 November.
+Additionally, the Branch is involved in events at the Special Air Service Brigade memorial and various ceremonies related to special forces actions in World War II.
+Members also pay annual visits to isolated Commonwealth War Graves to place a poppy cross.